Dugger, Indiana: Dead Turbo of Dugger

-Dugger is home to an abandoned RTG Turboliner formerly used by Amtrak from 1973 to 1981.
-Found along Indiana State Road 54, the power car (numbered 59) and 2 coaches is nicknamed "The Dead Turbo of Dugger."
-It was supposed to be sent for scrap in Indianapolis, but for unknown reasons, stayed there.
-As of 2017, it still sits there, but the brush has almost completely covered it up.
+Dugger was home to an abandoned French-built RTG Turboliner formerly used by Amtrak from 1973 to 1981.
+Found along Indiana State Road 54, the power car (numbered 59) and 2 coaches were nicknamed "The Dead Turbo of Dugger."

+It was supposed to be sent for scrap at the Beech Grove Shops in Indianapolis in the early 1990s, but Dugger resident and scrapyard owner Jesse Castle purchased the set to scrap on his property, but for unknown reasons, the set stayed there.

+Before being cut up for scrap for unknown reasons in 2023, it sat covered in brush, occasionally visited by railroad history buffs and souvenir hunters.
+The two coaches (numbered 93 and 95) still sit on their own.

 In the media

 Dugger is one of the teams that plays against Hickory High in the motion picture Hoosiers.